Find a Lender-Approved Local Conveyancer in Watchet

 Residential Landlord and Tenant Conveyancing solicitors in Watchet

 The firms listed below are a non-comprehensive list of solicitors in Watchet practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Leasehold Valuation Tribunal proceedings
+This could include advice on service charge disputes and the right to manage

 • Risdon Hosegood, 18 Fore Street, Williton, Taunton, Somerset, TA4 4QD